scognito/identiface_pro/README.md

 One example of API could be opening remote doors, send notifications etc.

-It is created as a standalone app,it doesn't store any user information except the avatar image of the user (optional).
-No information is stored on the device.
+It is created as a standalone app so the configuration is stored on device, but it doesn't store any user information except the avatar image of the user (optional).

+No user information is stored on the device.

 ## Get it